leliwuz/webigeo/docs/Setup.md

 > Dawn (in 2024) does not compile with MinGW!
 GCC might be possible, but is not tested (hence the Windows Requirement).

 ### Troubleshoot
-- MY CONFIGURATION TAKES FOREVER: Upon first cmake configuration DAWN aswell as SDL is being pulled, build and installed.
+- MY CONFIGURATION TAKES FOREVER: Upon first cmake configuration DAWN as well as SDL is being pulled, build and installed.
 This might take a while. (~10-40 min)
-- Dawn and SDL installation aswell as fetching the custom dawn port for emscripten now happens in the python scripts inside the respective folder.
+- Dawn and SDL installation as well as fetching the custom dawn port for emscripten now happens in the python scripts inside the respective folder.
 They get executed by the CMAKE-Setup.
-A change requires a reconfiguration of CMAKE aswell as the deletion of the directory in the `extern` directory.
+A change requires a reconfiguration of CMAKE as well as the deletion of the directory in the `extern` directory.
 - If you have issues with your currently installed Vulkan SDK you may try one or all of the following:
   - disable `DDAWN_FORCE_SYSTEM_COMPONENT_LOAD`
   - Try with a different DAWN backend